NhatHo/Arithmetic-Analyzer-in-Scheme/README.md

 # Arithmetic-Analyzer-in-Scheme

 ## Description:
-A simple Arithmetic Analyzer machine in Scheme which displays data +, -, *, / operations on numerical values.
+A simple Arithmetic Analyzer coded in Scheme which displays data +, -, *, / operations on numerical values.
 As well as catching syntax errors when invalid string is entered.

-How to run the program:
+## How to run the program:
 You will need a Scheme compiler to run this program, suggested compiler is DrRacket.
 When click on Run, DrRacket will open a console prompting  user input: